Learning About Arachnoid Cysts

 Treatment may not be needed if there aren't any symptoms.
 You may have follow-up appointments and regular MRI tests.
 This is to see if the cyst is growing.

 Some cysts are large or are in a place where they cause symptoms.
-A cyst that puts pressure on the brain or spinal cord may cause permanent damage.
-If a cyst grows or causes symptoms, your doctor may drain the fluid from the cyst.
-Treatment may also include surgery to place a shunt or to remove the covering of the cyst.
+A cyst that puts pressure on the brain or spinal cord may cause permanent injury.
+Treatment may be a surgery to place a shunt or to remove part or all of the cyst.
 This may allow the fluid to drain.

 Author: Healthwise Staff